 \section{Conclusion}

-In this work, we addressed the critical challenge of reliably evaluating natural language mathematical proofs.
-We introduce a systematic methodology for developing and validating fine-grained evaluators and create \dataset{}, the first comprehensive annotated dataset of fine-grained proof grading that spans multiple contests and years.
-Using \dataset{}, we systematically explore the evaluator design space and find that quality depends on a strong model backbone, informative context, and problem-specific marking schemes, and that ensembling further improves accuracy and robustness.
-Our analysis yields \evaluator{}, the strongest evaluator considering all design choices.
-Finally, we demonstrate the practical utility of the evaluators in a downstream best-of-$n$ selection task, where it closes 78\% of the performance gap to the human oracle.
-We expect our methodology, benchmark, and findings to provide a strong foundation for future research in hard-to-verify mathematical reasoning tasks.

-\paragraph{Limitation and Future Work.} While our work advances reliable evaluation of natural-language mathematical proofs, several limitations remain.
-First, our scope---olympiad-style proofs in natural language---does not yet cover research-grade arguments, specialized domains (e.g., algebraic geometry), or applied settings; extending to these regimes is an important next step.
-Second, evaluator quality can likely be improved through better prompting and workflow designs, Our dataset and analyses are intended as a foundation for such work, and we encourage future work to continue improve evaluators using \dataset\ as a testbed.
+We tackle the challenge of reliably evaluating natural-language mathematical proofs by introducing \dataset{}, the first comprehensive, fine-grained proof grading dataset spanning multiple contests and years.
+Using \dataset{}, we systematically explore the evaluator design space and show that strong backbones, problem-specific marking schemes, and ensembling are important, resulting in \evaluator{}, our best-performing evaluator.
+Finally, we demonstrate practical utility by showing that using \evaluator{} for best-of-$n$ selection closely tracks oracle performance. \paragraph{Limitations and Future Work.} While our work advances reliable evaluation of natural language math proofs, several limitations remain.
+First, our scope, i.e., olympiad-style proofs, does not yet cover research-level problems, or educational settings; extending to these regimes is an important next step.
+Second, evaluator quality can likely be improved through better prompting and workflow designs.
+Our dataset and analyses are intended as a foundation for such work, and we encourage future work to continue improving evaluators using \dataset\ as a testbed.
 Our evaluation focuses exclusively on mathematical correctness.
-Other crucial aspects of natural-language proofs, such as readability, clarity, and elegance, are not currently assessed, and we leave the development of metrics for these qualities as future work.
+Other crucial aspects such as readability, clarity, and elegance, are not currently assessed, and we leave the development of metrics for these qualities as future work.
 Third, our strongest evaluators currently rely on closed models.
 Although our design is model-agnostic, further improving fully open-source evaluators to match those based on closed models is an important direction.
-To support this, we release prompts and evaluation scripts for reproduction with open models.
-Beyond evaluation, our graders could be used to synthesize supervision for reward-model training.
-While our best-of-$n$ experiments use the evaluator as a selection signal, a first step toward training-time integration, we have not yet train with it; incorporating it into proof generator training is a promising future direction.
+While our best-of-$n$ experiments use the evaluator as a selection signal, a first step toward training-time integration, we have not yet trained with it; incorporating it into proof generator training is a promising future direction.